yamadapc/react-style-benchmark/README.md

 1000 rules is not unthinkable, neither is a DOM tree size of 3000 elements for a large app.

-Other than this, results speak for themselves, CSS in JS performs 2-4x worse on production builds and up to 7x worse during development.
+CSS in JS performs 2-4x worse on this micro-benchmark for production builds and up to 7x worse during development.

-Ultimately everything that can be done with these EDSLs can be done with regular CSS and at most some extra preprocessors (SCSS for example, modules, postcss) and CSS variables.

-Development experience with them is considerably worse because:
+Other than performance, development experience with CSS-in-JS may suffer because:

-* It's harder to support hot-reloading of JavaScript than CSS, thus some large apps could have instant hot-reloading of styles, but don't due to their usage of CSS-in-JS
+* It's harder to support hot-reloading of JavaScript than CSS, thus some large apps that could have instant hot-reloading of styles won't due to their usage of CSS-in-JS
 * They are really slow in development builds (3-7x as shown in "development build" runs)
 * Bad editor support
+* ...

 ## Overview